furkanbakkal/furkanbakkal.github.io/README.md

 #  FurMaTech

-### The site is under maintenance.
+### This website is under maintenance.
 Thank you for your interest...

 #### Contact: furkanbakkal@outlook.com.tr